KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 }
 ```

-We are interested in the variable `request` which is of type
+The variable `request` is of type
 `HttpServletRequest` and is part of the `doGet` signature.
-As we can
-see, the object is passed to `processRequest` where the parameter
+The object is passed to `processRequest`, where the parameter
-`email` is read as a string from it.
+`email` is read as a string.
 The variable is concatenated to
-the sql query without prior checks.
+the SQL query without prior checks.
 This leads to an SQL injection.
-We
-now illustrate how this vulnerability is identified using
+This vulnerability is identified using
-Ocular.
+ShiftLeft Ocular.

-### Generating Code Property Graphs and Security Profiles
+## Generating CPGs and Security Profiles

-Please begin by downloading thee WAR file from GitHub.
-The code
+Download thee WAR file from [Java Vulnerable Lab](https://github.com/CSPF-Founder/JavaVulnerableLab).
+The CPG is generated by
-property graph can then be created as follows:

 ```
 cd $shiftleft
 ./java2cpg.sh subjects/JavaVulnerableLab.war -o cpg.bin.zip
 ```

-This command creates a file named `cpg.bin.zip` containing the code
-property graph in a binary format.
+This command creates a file named `cpg.bin.zip` containing the CPG in a binary format.

 The CPG can be automatically analyzed using the cpg2sp tool to
 determine potentially vulnerable flows and summarize them in a
-security profile:
+Security Profile

 ```
 ./cpg2sp.sh --cpg ./cpg.bin.zip -o javavulnerablelab.sp
 ```

 This command creates a file named `javavulnerablelab.sp` containing
-the security profile from the CPG in cpg.bin.zip.
-The security profile
+the Security Profile from the CPG in cpg.bin.zip.
+The Security Profile
-is generated by evaluating the security policy in ~/.shiftleft/policy/
+is generated by evaluating the Security Policy in ~/.shiftleft/policy/
 against the CPG.

-(For additional output formats, refer to the java2cpg and cpg2sp
-documentation, respectively).

 ## Generating an Initial Scan Report

-The ShiftLeft Command Line Tools let you query code property graphs
+ShiftLeft Ocular lets you query CPGs
-and security profiles, interactively and
+and Security profiles, both interactively and
 non-interactively.
-As an example for non-interactive querying,
-consider the script in `scripts/report.sc`:
+An example of non-interactive querying is the script in `scripts/report.sc`:

 ```
 @main def exec(spFilename: String, outFilename: String) = {